spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 **Note:** In the following commands, you must replace **`YourProject`** with the name of your project.

 1. In a terminal window, navigate to your `<ProjectRoot>` directory.
-1. Build a server-worker assembly by running the following command: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat YourProject Linux Development YourProject.uproject`
+1. Build a server-worker assembly by running the following command: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat YourProjectServer Linux Development YourProject.uproject`
 1. Build a client-worker assembly by running the following command: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat YourProject Win64 Development YourProject.uproject`

 ### Upload your game